 - Essential Information: Explain the central message of the Ready campaign, "Prepare, Plan and Stay Informed," and its importance. - Detailed Information: You can find more detailed information about how to prepare throughout the Ready Georgia website, such as what to pack in a Ready kit, how to prepare for different types of emergencies and how to help special groups like seniors or those with special needs.
 Your page may include this information as well, or link users to specific pages at ready.ga.gov. - Events/News: Keep your audience up to date with info on the latest news and upcoming events. - Resources: The online toolkit contains fact sheets with Georgia disaster information, preparedness survey statistics, information on special interest groups, general preparedness flyers, flyers for seniors, pet owners, people with functional needs, and Spanish-speakers (large-print flyers are also available), presentation tools, cameraready newsletter articles, and fill-in-the-blank PSAs.
-Businesses can download the Ready Your Business guide. - Social Media Links: If you have a presence on Facebook, Twitter or any other social media platform, don't forget to promote them on your site.
+Businesses can download the Ready Your Business guide.
+In addition, residents are encouraged to create Ready profiles for fully customizable plans. - Social Media Links: If you have a presence on Facebook, Twitter or any other social media platform, don't forget to promote them on your site.
 Find out more about how to effectively use social media and traditional media using the community outreach ideas, social media guide, social marketing guide and media training guide available in the online toolkit.